 - parchment paper

 - Preheat oven to 425°F and bring 3 cups of water to a boil.

 - Wash and peel sweet potatoes.
 Make sure to remove any dark spots or strings.
 You can leave the skin on if you prefer.

 - Gently place sweet potatoes in the boiling water.
 Boil for 8 minutes.
 Then, remove and drain water.

 - Carefully slice the potatoes into ½” thick sticks/fries.

-- Spray or drizzle olive oil on fries.
-Coat well.
+- Spray or drizzle olive oil, salt and pepper on fries.
+Toss to coat.

 - Bake for 25 minutes, flipping half way through.
-For extra crisp fries, broil at 500°F for 3-6 minutes or until sweet potato fries start to bubble or crisp.
+For extra crisp fries, broil at 500°F for 3-6 minutes or until sweet potato fries start to crisp.

 If you're using MyFitnessPal, search 'A Paige Of Positivity' and find Roasted Sweet Potato Fries calories and nutrition facts.
 Disclaimer: for most accurate macronutrients and caloric breakdown, it is recommended that you input each ingredient into your MyFitnessPal food diary.